 - YARV (Yet Another Ruby VM) The successor to the original Ruby VM (MRI).

-- YASL (Yet Another Scripting Language)
+- YASL (Yet Another Scripting Language) A scripting language implementation.

 - Zetavm Multi-Language Platform for Dynamic Programming Languages.

 - Z-machine A specification and numerous engines for Infocom interactive fiction.